Skateboarding gets banned at Borchard Shopping Center, City begins receiving complaints about skateboarding in the Downtown area.

 From San Francisco, Long files second VSIC application for 501c(3) non-profit status which comes back rejected.

 VSIC applies for a second grant from Tony Hawk Foundation, which again comes back rejected because Ventura “is too affluent a community.”
-VSIC creates skatepark support decks to raise operating money and generate awareness for the cause.
+VSIC creates skatepark support decks to raise operating money and generate awareness for the cause, raising approximately $5,000.

 Long moves back to Ventura, re-establishes VSIC and launches venturaskateparks.org to again generate awareness about the need to upgrade the skate tracks.

-VSIC launches online petition that generates 1,100 signatures of support.
+VSIC launches online petition that generates an additional 1,100 signatures of support.

 VSIC establishes fundraising partnership with venturalocal.com, a local real estate firm willing to give a proceed of agent commissions better skateparks in Ventura.